 Even by North Coast standards, Sinkyone Wilderness is strikingly wild and isolated, so much so that just getting there is something of an ordeal.
-The park offers a pure hiking experience; there’s no traffic noise or other signs of civilization, there are hadly even any trail intersections, just a singletrack trail winding atop high coastal bluffs for miles.
+The park offers a pure hiking experience; there’s no traffic noise or other signs of civilization, and there are hadly even any trail intersections, just a singletrack trail winding atop high coastal bluffs for miles.

-Sinkyone isn’t primarily a redwood park; it doesn’t have any monster redwoods or cathedral-like flats.
-The park does have three named old-growth redwood groves which have a certain intrigue due to their remote location, but the trail only briefly skirts the groves, and the redwoods that can be seen from the trail aren’t generally that big.
-There are also smaller redwoods throughout the rest of the Lost Coast Trail.
+Sinkyone isn’t really a redwood park; it doesn’t have any monster redwoods or cathedral-like flats.
+The park does have three named old-growth redwood groves which have a certain intrigue due to their remote location, but the trail only briefly skirts two of the groves, and the redwoods that can be seen from the trail aren’t generally that big.
+There are also smaller redwoods scattered throughout the rest of the Lost Coast Trail.
 Also, the park has a long and rugged coastline but don’t expect to find miles of beaches like in other coastal parks; there are just a few coves.

-© 2010 David Baselt
+© 2010, 2016, 2017, 2021 David Baselt